tango-adb/docs/docs/tango/web-stream.md

 });
 ```

+In TypeScript, the generic parameter of `ReadableStream` is the type of the data it produces.

 The `close` method closes the stream, which means no more data can be added to the stream.

 The `enqueue` method adds a value to the stream, it can be called anytime, anywhere, as long as you have a reference to the `controller` object.
 For example you can do this: